kddubey/cappr/docs/source/other_llm_structuring_tools.rst

 fail.)

 .. note:: When you're using other tools, if there are choices with multiple tokens and
-          there's some ambiguity in the task, it's necessary to provide the options in the prompt itself.
+          there's some ambiguity in the task, it's necessary to mention the choices in the prompt itself.

 CAPPr doesn't try to be a heavyweight LLM query/programming language.
 It's aimed at